jihunhwang/jihunhwang.github.io/_posts/2024-01-22-UWSP_CTF_2023_writeup.md

 ### An Invincible Summer

 <font size="4">
-<p>Evidently, exploit wasn't the only chal category that I forgot to save the challenge description. </p>
+<p>Evidently, Exploit wasn't the only chal category that I forgot to save the challenge description. </p>
 </font>

 <font size="4">